3 Free Printable Winter Graphing Activities for Kids

 Telling a Story

-Use the chilly winter pictures to encourage creative story telling.
+Use the chilly winter pictures to encourage creative storytelling.
 Kids can use their imagination along with the graphics to create a wintery wonderland story.

 Matching Letter Sounds